ebefrank/ebefrank.github.io/_posts/2019-12-16-Questions.md

 ---

-The Trend about trends, a horoscope for Business.
-Horoscope, the best friend of any sales man.
+The Trend about trends.
+A Horoscope, best friend of any sales man, for Business.
 More inspirations and partaking with open questions, for 2020 and beyond

 1. Quality of Labour - Some aged People like to stay in their jobs, if they enjoy, can still contribute and earn appreciation.
 Will the extension of work life, to save pension funding, go along with the automation of labour not suitable for men?
 2. Consumer Substantiation - New products or services are defined by 1.
 Consumer (All, Now, Here, Free, Me), 2.
 Innovation (Technology in search of a market, Disruption) and 3.
 Constraints (Legacy, Regulation, Business Case, Legal).
 Number One being the most influential, will there be a forum for Consumers to define products and services contrary to formation of demand by Ads?
 Will Blockchain become a market for automated digital services to be defined, traded and aggregated by Consumers?